brentvollebregt/monopoly-money/README.md

 <p align="center">Manage your finances in a game of Monopoly from the browser.</p>
 <p align="center"><a href="https://monopoly-money.nitratine.net/">🌐: monopoly-money.nitratine.net</a></p>

-## 🛠️ Setup

-1. Clone the repo and cd into the project.
-2. Install dependencies by executing `npm install`.
-3. Setup environment variables.
-This can be done two ways:
-   - Set the environment variables in the current terminal session
-   - Copy the .env.example files in the server and client packages and populate them:
-     - Examples are at: `packages/server/.env.example` and `packages/client/.env.example`
-     - Copy these using `cp .env.example .env` and populate them both.
-4. Build dependencies using `npm run build`.
-5. Execute `npm start` to start the server.

-> You may need to set `CI=false` when building to ignore the warnings from the frontend project.

-The environment variables that can be used are (can also be found in .env.example files):

-- `VITE_API_ROOT` (optional): The route that the client requests.
-Not setting this will default to `window.location.origin`.
-- `SERVER_ALLOWED_ORIGINS` (optional): The origins that are served by the server.
-Not setting this is the equivalent of setting CORS to \*.

-### 🧪 Development Setup

-When running the client in development mode using `npm run client:dev`, the client will use the `VITE_API_ROOT` environment variable value to decide where to send requests.
-If this is not provided, the current hosted URL will be used.

-`npm run server:dev` can also be used for development of the server; this allows for hot-reloading.
-Running the client using `npm run client:dev` and setting `VITE_API_ROOT` to where the server is running will allow for a development setup with hot-reloading.

-> `launch.json` also offers the ability to connect and debug the the server when running `npm run client:dev`.

 ## Screenshots

 | <!-- -->                                                                                                                                               | <!-- -->                                                                                                                                          | <!-- -->                                                                                                                                                                                |